VNNikolaidis/nnlib2Rcpp/README.md

 ---

 The ‘nnlib’ library used (and included) in this package is a collection of C++ classes and templates for creating NNs.
-For an example of NN implementation see the MAM related code.
 This library is also available as a standalone project, in GitHub repository (https://github.com/VNNikolaidis/nnlib2).
 For a (simplified) class-diagram of significant nnlib2 classes and templates see: https://github.com/VNNikolaidis/nnlib2/blob/master/misc/diagram%20of%20main%20classes.png

 ---